azadbolour/boardgame/BACKLOG.md

 - Validate a piece placed on the baord - must be upper case alpha.

-- Deploy to the AWS ECS - elastic container service.
-Use Fargate for pay-as-you-go.

-- Implement the database layer on Amazon DynamoDB and connect from the Fargate container.
-Reasonably-priced peristent store.
-Store entire games in a JSON string.
-Users.
-Ownership of games by users.
-  Haskell bindings for Amazon services: amazonka.
+- Blue-green deployment for the application.

-- Use docker compose to seamlessly upgrade the application.
+  Use docker compose to seamlessly upgrade the application.

   https://docs.docker.com/compose/gettingstarted/#step-4-build-and-run-your-app-with-compose
   https://docs.docker.com/compose/compose-file/#environment

-- Blue-green deployment for the application.

 - Getting stack traces on errors in Haskell requires profiling.
 Profiling may have something like 30% space overhead and some (unknown) performance overhead.
 But locating errors occurring in production is not optional!

   So production code should be compiled with profiling.
 Just understand the memory and performance differences for this application.

 - Validate all API input arguments.
 In particular, pointValues is currently not validated in the start game API call.